om-kanabar/war/README.md

-# war
+# War
 War is Coming, What will you do?
-Something is coming for us, you decide how we end up.
+Something is coming for us; you decide how we end up.